 These are the dynamic learners who frequently challenge even the most energetic presenters.
 In the context of learning software, the hands-on exercises built into most classes are squarely aligned with this style of learner.
 Other strategies for this style of learner is to have them demonstrate a topic, or represent it as they see it.
 Though not always conducent to software training, role-playing exercises are often a wonderful tactic that aligns with this style of learner.

 Bring it together

 Sign up today for an online course led by one of our expert instructors.
 Our online courses provide you with fast, effective Autodesk training that saves you time and travel costs, eliminating days spent out of the office.
-Click here to check out the full schedule of online and live classroom training classes held in our Alexandria, Va, Baltimore, MD, and Richmond, Va offices.
+Check out the full schedule of online and live classroom training classes held in our Alexandria, VA, Baltimore, MD, and Richmond, VA offices.